Formation and Evolution of the Spin-Charge-Entangled Screening Cloud in the Majorana-Kondo System: Schrieffer-Wolff Transformation

-This asymmetry arises from the Majorana overlap term, that is retained in the Hamiltonian and free from a SW transformation.
-The resaulting Majorana-Kondo Hamiltonian is eq.(\ref{eq:heff1}-\ref{eq:heff2}) in the main text
+This asymmetry arises from the Majorana overlap term, which is retained in the Hamiltonian and is not modified by the SW transformation.
+The resulting Majorana-Kondo Hamiltonian is Eq.~(\ref{eq:heff1}-~\ref{eq:heff2}) in the main text